TritonXR/hackXRsite/README.md

-HackXR Website
+# HackXRWebsite

-A static webpage created for UCSD VR club by the web committee to display the schedule and supporting links for the Hackathon.
+HackXR Website.
+A static webpage designed and created by the Branding Committee and PR Chair to display the schedule and supporting links for the Hackathon.